Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ### Dealing With Forks

 Fork is the moment when a blockchain splits in two seperate ones.
 Forks can happen because of node version difference (for example, when your node is of older version).
-Also, forks can be caused by malicious attacks or due to system failure.
+Also, forks can be caused by malicious attacks or system failure.
 You can check the blockchain height or the last 100 signatures of blocks to understand if your node is on fork or not.
 Use [chaincmp](https://github.com/wavesplatform/gowaves/releases/tag/v0.1.2) utility to compare blockchains on your node and the reference nodes.

 Your node can be on fork with height **less** than 2000 blocks or **more** than 2000 blocks.